KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 If an access token was provided, the client can access user's information by querying the URL referenced as `userinfo` in the id_token, and provide the access token as an `Authorization` header, as described in [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest).

 The response is a Verifiable Presentation.
 The presentation's holder must be the user's authenticated DID.
 The presentation contains a `proof` attribute that allows the client to verify the holder's consent before using the included credentials.

+## Examples of AS

+Examples of Authorization Servers implementations include:

+- **Mobile or desktop applications.** Registration to the `didconnect:` scheme is specific to the operating system.
+- **Web applications.** Registration to the `didconnect:` scheme is done using `registerProtocolHandler()` on the web browser.

+## Limitations and possible improvements

+### Flow support uncertainty

+This specification describes the use of a custom URI scheme to express authorization requests.
+This makes it possible for any registered software on  the user agent to handle requests.
+This approach, similar to that of the `mailto:` and `tel:` URI schemes, implies the client app does not know what AS will actually respond to authorization requests, and what grant flows it will support.

+This uncertainty represents both a risk and added out-of-band work on the client side to try to guess what flow to request.
+One approach is to determine the type of AS based on heuristics.
+Another approach is to present multiple requests and let the user or the user agent make a decision.

+A possible improvement (see Appendix below) would be for a negotiation mechanism to be defined, where the client would announce the flows it supports, and let the AS make a decision based on its own capabilities.
+This would be similar to content type or language negotiation in HTTP.

+# Appendix: Ideas around Authorization Server diversity and flow negotiation

+This appendix describes a method for an OAuth client to dynamically negotiate with the AS the OAuth grant flow to be used, similar to content type or language negotiation in HTTP.
+This is useful in situations where the client can't know the flows that will be supported by the AS.
+One such example is a DIDConnect flow.

+The negotiation is in two steps:

+1. The client announces in the authorization request the grant flows it supports, as a semicolon-separated list of supported response types.
+2. The AS selects a grant flow according on its own capabilities.

+TODO: Details and examples.